-After this, a series of 3 sessions will be held in June, September and October, featuring expert-led walking tours, site visits and guest speakers from other jurisdictions on best practices for preventing and ending homelessness, and will culminate on National Housing Day, November 22, 2018.
+After this, a series of workshop sessions will be held in Fall 2018, featuring expert-led walking tours, site visits and guest speakers from other jurisdictions on best practices for preventing and ending homelessness, and will culminate on National Housing Day, November 22, 2018.
 Find out more and apply to be part of the inaugural cohort at linkingleaders.ca.

 Collaboration in Action

 Earlier this year, Impact Hub Ottawa joined a growing global movement of organizations working towards the UN Sustainable Development Goals.
 This initiative is part of our programming commitment focused on Goal #11: to make our cities more inclusive, safe, resilient, and sustainable.
 We are proud to be working with a group of dedicated volunteers to make the Poverty Challenge and the Linking Leaders civic leadership series happen.
 They represent cross-sector leaders and come from organizations ranging from A Way Home Ottawa and the Canadian Observatory on Homelessness, Initial PR and Shopify, to Carleton University and the University of Ottawa’s Centre for Research on Educational and Community Services (CRECS) – and of course, the founders and lead organizers of the Poverty Challenge.
 We are grateful for their time, talents, and commitment to a more inclusive and equitable city, and hope that they will inspire you to join us!